PageVault/lambinator/README.md

 There are several projects emerging in this space, but none quite met our needs:

-- Ability to test locally with external binaries available locally in your PATH, but deployed to AWS Lambda with Linux-compiled versions
+- Ability to test locally with external binaries available in your PATH, but deploy to AWS Lambda with Linux-compiled binaries
 - Ability to manage several functions in a single repository
+- Ability to write in current JavaScript syntax and transpile to Node6.10 for deployment
 - Desire to create a growing registry of canned functions that you can install, modify and deploy for your own use

-Lambinator currently handles the first two scenarios, and will eventually handle all 3.
+Lambinator currently handles the first three scenarios, and will eventually handle all 4.

 # How